permguard/permguard/site/content/docs/0.1/using-the-cli/authz/repositories.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `repositories` command, it is possible to Manage Repositories on the remote server.
+Using the `repositories` command, it is possible to manage Repositories on the remote server.

 ```text
 This command manages repositories.